University of Texas at Austin wordmarkCollege of Liberal Arts wordmark

 Tiny knots in the cording of the cape, as shown in this close-up view, would have held feathers or fur.
 Traces of downy fuzz are still barely visible within several of the tightly knotted loops.

-Tiny knots in the cording of the cape, as shown in this close-up view, would have held feathers or fur.
+Intricate knots in the cording of the cape, as shown in this close-up view, would have held feathers or fur.
 Traces of downy fuzz are still barely visible within several of the tightly knotted loops.
 TARL collections.
+Enlarge image

 It is not clear—and indeed, will never be so—which items were placed in Ceremonial Cave as offerings and which were merely the remains of daily life left behind by much earlier visitors to the cave.
 The agents of destruction—rodents and human collectors—displaced artifacts from their original context and damaged others, making it difficult today to interpret their function and meaning.
 But we can make informed guesses about the ceremonial objects, based on their rarity and similarity with objects from other shrine caves.

 Among the artifacts of Ceremonial Cave are a finely crafted bracelet and pendants of semi-exotic (nonlocal) stone and ornaments of shell from coastal areas hundreds of miles away.
-There are also less rare objects whose placement, quantity, and completeness suggests that they were left there as offerings: spears with stone dart tips, curved hardwood "rabbit sticks," and woven items.
-The fact that several spears are complete and that some are adorned with unusual fiber bolls containing tobacco suggests these were intended not for hunting but as a special gift for the gods or ancestors.
+There are also seemingly less rare objects whose placement, quantity, and completeness suggests that they were left there as offerings: spears with stone dart tips, curved hardwood "rabbit sticks," and woven items.
+The fact that several spears are complete and that some are adorned with unusual fiber bolls containing tobacco also suggests these were intended not for hunting but as a special offerings.
+In many Puebloan groups, darts and "prayer sticks," have particular symbolic significance, carried in rituals by leaders and offered in quantity to spirits for protection and power.

-And then there are the fiber sandals—literally hundreds, a number so fantastic that early investigator C.B.
+In striking contrast to the finely crafted and jeweled objects in the cave were dozens and dozens of heavily worn fiber sandals.
+Their quantities were so large, in fact, that early investigator C.B.
 Cosgrove was moved to interpret them as the shoes of the pilgrims themselves, perhaps placed there along with their offerings as part of a ceremonial ritual.
 Some archeologists today are reluctant to accept this interpretation, compelling though it may be.
-Most if not all of the sandals—and many of the other fiber objects, ranging from quids (chewed pieces of fiber) to yucca mats and cord aprons—were the clothing and day-to-day trappings of various earlier occupants of the cave.
+Most if not all of the sandals—and many of the other fiber objects, ranging from quids (chewed pieces of fiber) to yucca mats and cord aprons—may have been the clothing and day-to-day trappings of various earlier occupants of the cave.

-Today we can view the rare ornaments and offerings left in reverent ceremony by prehistoric peoples along with what may or may not be merely rubbish, and we can continue to speculate as to the line of distinction.
+Today we can view the rare ornaments and offerings left in ritual ceremony by prehistoric peoples along with what may or may not be merely rubbish, and we can continue to speculate as to the line of distinction.
 Lacking provenience information and documentation for most of the artifacts, the only other line of evidence still available is the age of the objects.
 Radiocarbon dating could help determine when the various artifacts were deposited, but no comprehensive dating of these artifacts has been undertaken.
+Dating of the hafted darts is the first step in this program, and results have shown them to relate to early use of the cave by Late Archaic residents of the area who may or may not have become the people referred to as the Jornada Mogollon.

 Who Were the Ceremonialists?

 If the range and quantity of the objects is any measure, Ceremonial Cave has no equal in its part of the Southwest.
 It was, perhaps for many centuries, a shrine of great importance.
 The astonishing numbers of sandals, darts—both complete and broken—snares, pipes, prayer sticks, throwing or fending sticks, basketry, and other items clearly distinguish this collection from others known in the region.
 Although precious few of the artifacts have provenience information, much can still be learned through a comprehensive analysis of the collections that now reside in at least seven museum and research laboratories.
-No materials have been radiocarbon dated.
-Until such analyses are conducted, the story of Ceremonial Cave, as best as it can be reconstructed, will remain untold.
+With the exception of the seven darts described in the Hafted Dart Point Analysis section, none of the materials have been radiocarbon dated.
+Until many more such analyses are conducted, the story of Ceremonial Cave, as best as it can be reconstructed, will remain untold.

 The artifacts shown here are housed at TARL and derive from collections by A.M.
 Woolsey (1936 investigation by UT Austin); E.B.
 Sayles and the Gila Pueblo Survey (which includes the original collection purchased by Eileen and Burrow Alves); and Tom O'Laughlin who recovered surface objects at the cave over a period of several decades.
 Other artifacts and records from Ceremonial Cave are curated in at least six other institutions or archeological laboratories, including the National Museum of Natural History, Smithsonian Institution, and the Peabody Museum of Archaeology and Ethnology, Harvard University.